 WFD is working in collaboration with the Commonwealth Parliamentary Association UK (CPA UK) to support The Gambia’s National Assembly, through measures like supporting a Research and Library Unit to enable evidence-based debate among National Assembly Members, supporting the digitisation of parliamentary records and providing training to newly-eleted representatives.

 In December 2016, the opposition candidate, Adama Barrow, unexpectedly won in The Gambia Presidential elections in the first transfer of political power through peaceful elections in the Gambia’s history.
-Barrow’s electoral success ended the long-term incumbent Yahya Jammeh’s 22 year rule, leading to a renewed enthusiasm for democratic processes in the country.
-Subsequent parliamentary elections on 6 April 2017 witnessed over 90% of new Members entering the National Assembly and a new parliamentary majority.
-Following such transition, there are high public expectations for the new National Assembly.
+Barrow’s electoral success ended the long-term incumbent Yahya Jammeh’s 22-year rule, leading to a renewed energy for democratic processes in the country.
+Subsequent parliamentary elections on 6 April 2017 brought new Members to 90% of seats in the National Assembly and a new parliamentary majority.
+There are high public expectations for the new National Assembly.

 WFD’s engagement began with an analysis of the outgoing parliament in March 2017, followed by a joint WFD – CPA UK assessment mission in the context of the new National Assembly.
 Among the urgent needs identified was support for the new National Assembly Members (NAMs) and a need to ‘bring parliament to the people.’
-WFD and CPA UK organised an induction for new NAMs utilising the expertise of MPs from the Westminster Parliament and local experts.
-With over 90% of new NAMs, supporting them to understand their role is critical so as to enable NAMs to ensure change in line with citizens’ expectations.
+WFD and CPA UK organised an induction for new NAMs using the expertise of local experts and MPs from the British Parliament.
+With over 90% of NAMs newly-elected, supporting them to understand their role is critical to enable them ensure change is in line with citizens’ expectations.

 - First phase of Hansard team training completed and digital transformation begun.